nolan-h-hamilton/ROCCO/README.md

 [![Tests](https://github.com/nolan-h-hamilton/ROCCO/actions/workflows/tests.yml/badge.svg)](https://github.com/nolan-h-hamilton/ROCCO/actions/workflows/tests.yml)

-ROCCO determines accessible chromatin by utilizing **multiple samples'** enrichment signals *and* spatial features thereof.
-The model underlying ROCCO is a constrained optimization problem that can be solved efficiently to predict open chromatin regions.
+ROCCO determines accessible chromatin by utilizing multiple samples' enrichment signals *and* spatial features thereof.
+The model underlying ROCCO is a constrained optimization problem that can be solved efficiently for large genomic regions and sample sizes to predict consensus regions of open chromatin.

 **Clone/download this repository to use ROCCO.**
   ```
   git clone https://github.com/nolan-h-hamilton/ROCCO.git
   ```

-*For a walkthrough using publicly available data with visualized results, see the step-by-step demonstrations in [demo.ipynb](https://github.com/nolan-h-hamilton/ROCCO/blob/main/demo.ipynb) or [heart_da_demo.ipynb](https://github.com/nolan-h-hamilton/ROCCO/blob/main/demo_files/heart_da_demo.ipynb)*

 ## Environment Details
-ROCCO has been developed and tested to run on ATAC-seq alignments in a standard unix bioinformatics environment with Python3.
+ROCCO has been developed and tested to run on ATAC-seq alignments in a standard unix bioinformatics environment with Python3.7+

 A ROCCO-specific conda environment can be created using [rocco_conda.yml](https://github.com/nolan-h-hamilton/ROCCO/blob/main/docs/CONDA/rocco_conda.yml):